AcademySoftwareFoundation/OpenColorIO/docs/installation.rst

 The easy way
 ************

-While prebuilt binaries are not yet available for all paltforms, OCIO is available via several platform's package managers.
+While prebuilt binaries are not yet available for all platforms, OCIO is available via several platform's package managers.

 Fedora and RHEL